Terminal World: 'Earth'

 While the world the story takes place on is referred to only as "Earth" throughout the novel, it is gradually revealed through anecdotes and remarks by the characters that the world Spearpoint is on is not Earth as we know it.
 It fits quite well with the world being a post-apocalyptic terraformed Mars that has somehow lost or confused its history.

+Near the beginning of chapter 6, at night time, the book describes celestial features specifically referring to Venus in the sky as well as "the golden eye of Mars shone balefully in the east".
+Either this was an oversight of the author, a deliberate point to mislead readers or, as some have suggested, a misunderstanding or confusion of history lost to time.

+Other evidence which also refutes the possibility of this book taking place on Mars is the fact that the lower gravity is yet somehow still causing people who fall from heights to die on impact, yet we would expect their injuries to be not as fatal as they are describe including "heads and limbs popping off on impact".

 Geographical features such as the Daughters, three mountains that were "punched in a sloping line with the regularity of bullet holes", and the Mother Goddess, "the tallest of all mountains, so tall and wide that from its foot slopes it no longer seemed a mountain, but merely a gentle steepening of the ground", correspond to the Tharsis Montes and Olympus Mons, respectively.
 One character mentions to another character that they are traveling through a canyon system called the "Night Maze", having already passed over Long Gash.
 This name corresponds to Noctis Labyrinthus, which lies to the west of Valles Marineris.